 Limit the number of login attempts

-Limit login attempts to protect your site from brute force attacks.
-A brute force attack is the simplest way to gain access to a site – it tries various combinations of commonly used usernames and passwords along with dictionary words to break into your site’s administrator dashboard.
+Limiting login attempts protects your website site from brute force attacks.
+A brute force attack is the simplest way to gain access to a site – it tries various combinations of commonly used usernames and passwords along with dictionary words to break into your site.

-It can be easily set up by installing this plugin for your WP Dashboard or via FTP.
+Limiting login attempts can be easily set up by installing the Limit Login Attempts Reloaded plugin from your WP Dashboard.

 Don’t set ‘admin’ as username

 Do NOT ever use ‘admin’ as your WordPress login username.
-It is the very first word that is tried by bad bots and scripts to find the username of your WordPress site.
-Once it finds the username of your site, it will move on to decode your password.
+It is the very first word that is tried by bad bots and scripts to find out the username of your WordPress site.
+Once it finds the username of your site, it will try decoding your password.

-By using ‘admin’ as your username you are directing it towards the correct path.
-It’s like revealing the place where you’ve hidden your money and jewelry to the robber and waiting for him to break in and steal it using his tools!
+By using ‘admin’ as your username you are making it easier for malicious actors to move one step closer to cracking your website’s security.
+It’s like revealing the place where you’ve hidden your money and jewelry to the robber and waiting for him to break in and steal it!